-As noted in Table 2-1, the proposed uses under the WDP are generally the same as those which exist today but will differ in proportion.
-The Pier building will continue to be utilized for commercial office space as the principal use and will integrate other more public uses to enhance public and pedestrian activity in recognition of the growing levels of pedestrian activity as the South Boston Waterfront area develops.
-Enlivening the ground floor at Seaport Boulevard with an expanded public realm and enhanced retail and restaurant use is a key goal of this WDP and will help to create a more vibrant area.
-See Figure 2-1, Proposed Site Plan.
+As noted in Table 2-1, the proposed uses under the WDP are generally the same as those which exist today, but will differ in proportion.
+The Pier building will continue to be utilized for commercial office space as the principal use and will integrate other more public uses to enhance public and pedestrian activity in recognition of the growing levels of pedestrian activity as the South Boston Waterfront area continues to develop.
+Enlivening the ground floor at Seaport Boulevard with an expanded Public Realm including enhanced retail and restaurant use is a key goal of this WDP and will help to create a more vibrant area.
+See Figure 2-2, Proposed Conditions Plan.

-Of special importance is the unique connection the Pier has through the Viaduct level leading to the Boston Convention and Exhibition Center, the Seaport Hotel, West Office Building, Massport's Parcel A-2, the South Boston Waterfront Transportation Center, and World Trade Center Silver Line station.
+Of special importance is the unique connection the Pier has through the Viaduct level, leading to the Boston Convention and Exhibition Center, the Seaport Hotel, West Office Building, Massport's Parcel A-2, the South Boston Waterfront Transportation Center, and World Trade Center Silver Line station.
 This connection offers the opportunity to create a two-level pedestrian environment at both the Seaport Boulevard level and the Viaduct level.
 Vehicle traffic on World Trade Center Avenue across and north of Seaport Boulevard will be limited to enliven pedestrian activity on the Headhouse deck.

 To provide flexibility for a new mix of activities in the redeveloped building, the list of proposed uses will generically use FPA as a catch-all for retail, restaurant, and other uses that serve the public, including meeting and exhibition space related to hotel functions.
 Proposed uses on the watersheet will continue to be commercial passenger vessel activities.
 While not all of the apron is currently actively used year-round, the most valuable and easily accessible portions of the east and west sides of the pier are actively used, and the balance is used occasionally for visiting ships during special events.
-Expansion of the east and west aprons is planned to provide greater space for pedestrian queueing, and improved handicap access to floats, and servicing of vessels.
-Other enhancements to the perimeter of the building and Harborwalk are intended to expand year-round public use.
+Expansion of the east and west aprons is planned to provide greater space for pedestrian assembly, improved handicap access to floats, and servicing of vessels.
+Other enhancements to the perimeter of the building and Harborwalk are intended to expand year-round public use and increase capacity for future water transportation use.